sardanarohit/Servian/README.md

 ***
 ## Overview

-The Solution consist of creating the base resources via Azure CLI commands through a script and using the Terraform for building the infrastructure with custom extension, which manages a Virtual Machine to provide post deployment configuration and run automated tasks.
+The solution consists of base resources via Azure CLI commands through a script and using the Terraform for building the infrastructure with custom extension, which manages a Virtual Machine - to provide post deployment configuration and run automated tasks.

 I have used Azure DevOps Releases to deploy the Terraform script on the Azure portal.

-## Prerequisites
+## Prerequisites (cost involved)

-1. Azure Subscription
+1. Azure Subscription (Yes)
-2. Azure DevOps account
+2. Azure DevOps account (No)
-3. GitHub Account
+3. GitHub Account (No)

 ## Repository structure
 ````